Florence Magruder Gilmore

 Florence Magruder Gilmore (pen name, Florence Gilmore; February 13, 1881 – September 13, 1945) was an American author and settlement worker.
 She was a frequent contributor to the Catholic press, and wrote several novels.

 Personal life and education

-Florence Magruder Gilmore was born in Columbus, Ohio, February 13, 1881.
-Her father, James Gillespie Gilmore (1854-1904), was a senior member of the firm of Gilmore & Ruhl, St. Louis, Missouri.
-Through her father, she was connected with the prominent families of Blaine, Ewing and Sherman, in the U.S. Her mother was Florence (Magruder) Gilmore; through her mother, the she was connected with some of the well-known families of Scotland, including Clan MacGregor.
+Florence Magruder Gilmore was born in Columbus, Ohio on February 13, 1881.
+Her father, James Gillespie Gilmore (1854–1904), was a senior member of the firm of Gilmore & Ruhl, St. Louis, Missouri.
+Through her father, she was connected with the prominent families of Blaine, Ewing and Sherman, in the U.S. Her mother was Florence (Magruder) Gilmore; through her mother, she was connected with some of the well-known families of Scotland, including Clan MacGregor.

-Her siblings were a brother, Edward M. Gilmore, and two sisters, Reverend Mother Mary Gilmore, superior at Villa Duchesne, and Mother Frances Gilmore, Academy of the Sacred Heart, who were both Catholic nuns.
+Her siblings were a brother, Edward M. Gilmore, and two sisters, both Catholic nuns, Reverend Mother Mary Gilmore, superior at Villa Duchesne, and Mother Frances Gilmore of the Academy of the Sacred Heart.

 Gilmore attended Sacred Heart Convent school, Omaha, Nebraska, and Maryville College (now Maryville University), St. Louis, Missouri.
 In 1936, Gilmore received an Honorary B.Litt. from Maryville College.